-And so I trust that the word spoken about love may have brought many to see that we must have an inflowing of love in quite a new way.
-Our heart must be filled with life from above- from the Fountain of everlasting love-if it is going to overflow all day.
-Then it will be just as natural for us to love our fellow-men as it is natural for the lamb to be gentle and the wolf to be cruel.
-When I am brought to such a state that the more a man hates and speaks evil of me--the more unlikable and unlovable a man is the more I will love him.
-When I am brought to such a state that the more obstacles, hatred, and ingratitude surround me, the more the power of love can triumph in me.
-Until I am brought to see these, I am not saying: "It is impossible with men."
-But if you have been led to say: "This message has spoken to me about a love utterly beyond my power.
-It is absolutely impossible"-then we can come to God and say: "It is possible with You."
+And so, I trust that the word spoken about love may have brought many to see that we must have an inflowing of love in quite a new way; our heart must be filled with life from above, from the Fountain of everlasting love, if it is going to overflow all the day; then it will be just as natural for us to love our fellowmen as it is natural for the lamb to be gentle and the wolf to be cruel.
+Until I am brought to such a state that the more a man hates and speaks evil of me, the more unlikable and unlovable a man is, I shall love him all the more; until I am brought to such a state that the more the obstacles and hatred and ingratitude, the more can the power of love triumph in me - until I am brought to see that, I am not saying: "It is impossible with men."
+But if you have been led to say: "This message has spoken to me about a love utterly beyond my power; it is absolutely impossible" - then we can come to God and say: "It is possible with Thee."

 Some are crying to God for a great revival.
-I can say that this is the unceasing prayer of my heart.
+I can say that that is the prayer of my heart unceasingly.
 Oh, if God would only revive His believing people!
-I cannot think of the unconverted formalists of the Church or of the infidels and skeptics or of all the wretched and perishing around me, without my heart pleading: "My God, revive Your Church and people."
-It is not for a lack of reason that thousands of hearts yearn after holiness and consecration.
-It is a forerunner of God's power.
+I cannot think in the first place of the unconverted formalists of the Church, or of the infidels and skeptics, or of all the wretched and perishing around me, my heart prays in the first place: "My God, revive Thy Church and people."
+It is not for nothing that there are in thousands of hearts yearnings after holiness and consecration: it is a forerunner of God's power.
 God works to will and then He works to do.
 These yearnings are a witness and a proof that God has worked to will.
 Oh, let us in faith believe that the omnipotent God will work to do among His people more than we can ask.
-"Unto him," Paul said, "that is able to do exceeding abundantly above all that we ask or think,. unto him be glory" (Ephesians 3:20,21).
+"Unto him," Paul said, "who is able to do exceeding abundantly above all that we ask or think.... unto him be glory."
 Let our hearts say that.
 Glory to God, the omnipotent One, who can do above what we dare to ask or think!

 "The things which are impossible with men are possible with God."
-All around you there is a world of sin and sorrow, and Satan is there.
-But remember, Christ is on the throne; Christ is stronger; Christ has conquered; and Christ will conquer.
+All around you there is a world of sin and sorrow, and the Devil is there.
+But remember, Christ is on the throne, Christ is stronger, Christ has conquered, and Christ will conquer.
 But wait on God.
-My text casts us down: "The things which are impossible with men", but it ultimately lifts us up high-"are possible with God."
+My text casts us down: "The things which are impossible with men"; but it ultimately lifts us up high - "are possible with God."
 Get linked to God.
 Adore and trust Him as the omnipotent One, not only for your own life, but for all the souls that are entrusted to you.
-Never pray without adoring His omnipotence, saying: "Mighty God, I claim Your almightiness."
-And the answer to the prayer will come.
-Like Abraham you will become strong in faith, giving glory to God, because you account Him who has promised able to perform.
+Never pray without adoring His omnipotence, saying: "Mighty God, I claim Thine almightiness."
+And the answer to the prayer will come, and like Abraham you will become strong in faith, giving glory to God, because you account Him who hath promised able to perform.

-CHAPTER 6 "O WRETCHED MAN THAT I AM!"
+"O WRETCHED MAN THAT I AM!"